PoglyApp/pogly-documentation/use/firstTimeSetup.md

 **NOTE:** The person who finishes this setup will be marked as the **owner**.
 Ownership cannot be transferred without wipining/resetting the entire module!

-- Twitch Channel => Your twitch stream name here.
-Example: BobRoss
+- Channel name => Name of the channel this module will be used for.
+  - This is only for the stream preview found at the center of the canvas.
 - [Element Update Hz](./refreshRate.md) => The rate at which clients push update to the server.
 Higher means faster but more data.
 - Debug Mode => If enabled, will log every reducer state change.
 Vastly increases storage consumption.
 - [Authentication Mode](./authentication.md) => If enabled, guests will have to provide the specified key in order to connect.